hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 of people.
 There’s a market for it.
 It’s just business.

 The recording industry is young.
 About a century ago, wax cylinder gramophones were disrupting the sheet music industry.
-Then and there was a turning point.
+That was a turning point.
 The only way to consume sheet music was by reading and performing it, or at least having someone around who could.
 Those talents required aristocratic training.
 With recordings, those barriers were gone.
 The privilege